vinu1A23/Python-3d-model-generator/Reports/report_1_libraries.md

-there are several Python libraries and tools that support 3D modeling.
+There are several Python libraries and tools that support 3D modeling.
 Here's a breakdown of some notable options: